LucasMSCaetano/IICADrive-WebApi/README.md

 ## first steps

-If you are interested in seeing how it works in practice, download this project and the other repository called IICADrive-webapp which is also found in my public repository.
+If you are interested in seeing how it works in practice, download this project and the other repository called IICADrive-WebApp which is also found in my public repository.

 ```
 $ git clone https://github.com/LucasMSCaetano/IICADrive-WebApi.git